 Robinhood was the investing app that kicked off the no-cost trading frenzy for stocks, ETFs and options, and then added cryptocurrency trading to the mix, too.
 But recently an able competitor has emerged in Webull, which offers many of the same no-cost trading features.

 While most online brokers now allow zero-commission trading of stocks and ETFs, too, Robinhood and Webull offer that and no-cost trading for options, a real differentiator.
 That compares to the industry standard of $0.65 per contract, though some brokers offer discounts for high-volume traders.

 Both brokers offer cryptocurrency trading with no out-of-pocket costs, though you’ll implicitly pay a spread markup on any transactions, so it’s more like the costs are hidden in the trading price.
 Of course, there’s nothing uncommon in this pricing structure, as it’s typical in forex markets.

 Generally, both brokers are comparable in terms of account costs, with no activity fees or ongoing account fees.
-Both do charge a $75 transfer-out fee — while some big brokers, such as Fidelity Investments, charge nothing.
+Both do charge a $75 transfer-out fee — while at least one big broker, Fidelity Investments, charges nothing.
 So you won’t notice this fee until you’re ready to leave either Robinhood or Webull and need to move securities out of your account.